cran-task-views/OfficialStatistics/OfficialStatistics.md

     access points of various national and international statistical institutes.
 - `r pkg("readsdmx")` implements functions to read SDMX into data frames from local SDMX-ML file or web-service.
 By OECD.
+- `r pkg("regions")` offers tools to process regional statistics focusing on European data.
+- `r pkg("statcodelists")` makes the internationally standardized SDMX code lists available for the R user.
 - `r pkg("rdbnomics")` provides access to the DB.nomics database on macroeconomic data from 38 official providers such as INSEE, Eurostat, Wolrd bank, etc.
+- `r pkg("iotables")` makes input-output tables tidy, and allows for economic and environmental impact analysis with formatting the data received from the Eurostat data warehouse into appropriate, validated, matrix forms.

 ## Access to data from national organizations